mviereck/kaptain/README.md

  - stores a copy of the source code
  - provides some binary packages for installation
  - provides instructions for compilation
+ - provides a dockerfile for kaptain in a docker image

 # Packages
 Currently, this repository provides 64-bit packages only.